 That’s right, we have built a working developer/prototype model of our handheld spectrometer, and are now building the first 300 for early adopters.
-We expect to have the first 50 or so ready to distribute at the upcoming Soil & Nutrition Conference.

 Be one of the first people ever to take this tool home.
 Not only will you be able to help us gather the data necessary to propel our inspired citizen science project forward, but you’ll also have an immediate collectors item in your hands.
 Learn more about how you can get involved, and different ways you can use this tool to collaborate as a grower, consumer, activist, researcher or company.

 There has never been more need for a food-testing tool like this.